Relativistic corrections to $\psi(nS)\to\rho\pi$ exclusive decays and their role in the understanding of the $\rho\pi$-puzzle: Conclusions

-We also expect that the same approach can be be used for an analysis other hadronic decay channels.
-As a simplest example, the decay $\psi(n)\to \gamma\pi$ was also considered.
-We studied the contribution, which is given by similar diagrams but with nonperturbative photon instead of $\rho$-meson.
-Despite the difference between twist-2 LCDAs for photon and $\rho-$meson, the qualitative effect from the relativistic corrections is quite similar to $\psi\to \rho\pi$, they are also large and negative.
-Therefore one can guess that the similar scenario with radiative corrections is also applicable here.
-The only difference with $\psi(n)\to\rho\pi$ is provided by the contributions with perturbative photon coupling, which are suppressed by $\mathcal{O}(\alpha_s)$ or $\mathcal{O}(\alpha)$.
-Therefore, it can be that these expects are responsible for the larger value of $Q_{\gamma\pi}$.
+The same approach can also be used for an analysis other similar decay channels.
+As a simplest example, the decay $\psi(nS)\to \gamma\pi$ is considered.
+In this case a part of the amplitude is given by similar diagrams but with nonperturbative photon instead of $\rho$-meson.
+Despite the difference between the models for the twist-2 LCDAs, the qualitative effect from the relativistic corrections is quite similar, they are also large and negative.
+In this case the part of the decay amplitude is described by the electromagnetic subprocess $\psi\to\gamma^*\to \gamma \pi$.
+The inclusion of the relativistic corrections allows to improve the leading-order description.
+Again, the large cancellation between the hadronic and electromagnetic contributions for the $\psi'\to \gamma\pi$ leads to the small branching fraction comparing to $J/\psi\to \gamma\pi$.
+The obtained results show a qualitative agreement with the data.
+A calculation of the radiative corrections can also improve the theoretical description in this case too.